Translate

 The Australian experience above came days after I intercepted another article talking about cancer in general.
 That one was entitled “Top cancer specialist explains why it’s time to rethink what stage 4 means” so it follows the gist of what I was hinting at above.
 This article is about a cancer specialist who uses similar language as above including the statement “There was a time, says Evans, when being diagnosed with stage 4 cancer was something of a death sentence.
 “Yet people are now living longer and more comfortably than ever before, possibly for decades, with a chronic condition of cancer.”
 Clearly Sir Chris Evans is talking much wider than just lower grade NETs because believe it or not, many other cancers are also slow growing and indolent!
 He was also referring to major advances in research, increasing amounts of earlier diagnoses and treatment based on scientific advances and what we now know about cancer.
 You can read this article by clicking here.

-So it’s not just about how slow or indolent a cancer is, it’s also about how better it can be treated and managed.
-I have been conservative with my boundaries in this blog but I guess Sir Chris has most likely extended it to potentially more aggresive cancers.
+So, it’s not just about how slow or indolent a cancer is, it’s also about how better it can be treated and managed.
+I have been conservative with my boundaries in this blog but I guess Sir Chris has most likely extended it to potentially more aggressive cancers.

 Thanks for reading.